San Francisco Copyright Lawyer: Multi-Million Dollar Results for High-Profile Clients

 You’re under no legal obligation to file for a copyright, but it’s in your best interest if you want to protect against another party copying your creative work.
 For example, if you’re in the business of developing software, there may be times when you want to protect your intellectual property rights.

-What Are Some Of The Things That A Copyright Doesn’T Protect?
+What Are Some Of The Things That A Copyright Doesn’t Protect?

 A copyright is unable to protect ideas, facts or discoveries.
 Instead, it’s only meant to protect the way these things are described.